 Today I am best described as Suntherian.
 Although what I am experiencing is always somewhere in between human and inhuman, there are definitely variations or ‘spikes’ towards a more or less inhuman kind of experience.

 At first glance there is considerable variation in the way individuals describe their steady state experiences.
-Upon close inspection however, much of this variability is better explained by overlap with the concepts of Shifting, Self-Perception
+Upon close inspection however, much of this variability is better explained by overlap with the concepts of Shifting, Self-Perception and Identity.

 For example, some consistently experience themselves as their theriotype animal operating in a human body.
 Yet others of the same theriotype consistently experience themselves as an integrated whole that lies somewhere in between human and inhuman.
 Both are clearly having inhuman experiences most or all of the time.